twolodzko/gosch/README.md

    }
    ```

-   As in every LISP, they are written as `(this next)`.
-Pair has head and tail,
+   As in every Lisp, they are written as `(this next)`.
+The pair has a head and tail,
    that can be accessed using the `car` and `cdr` procedures.

    ```